nand1155/CausNet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CausNet is to fond globally optimal Bayesian networks via dynamic programming with parent set constraints.
+The goal of CausNet is to find globally optimal Bayesian networks via dynamic programming with parent set constraints.

 ## Installation